 Benefiting from proximity to the new Western Sydney International Airport, the Aerotropolis will contribute towards 200,000 new jobs in the Western Parkland City and become a high-skill jobs hub across aerospace and defence, manufacturing, healthcare, freight and logistics, agribusiness, education and research industries.

 The initial Western Sydney Aerotropolis Planning Package was finalised on 13 September 2020.
 This package establishes the planning and legislative framework for the future of the Aerotropolis, including land use outcomes and zoning within the initial Aerotropolis precincts.
 The package included:

 - State Environmental Planning Policy (Western Sydney Aerotropolis) 2020

 - Western Sydney Aerotropolis Development Control Plan (Phase 1)

 Draft Precinct Plans for the Aerotropolis Core, Badgerys Creek, Wianamatta-South Creek, Agribusiness and Northern Gateway Precincts were on public exhibition until Friday 26 February 2021.
 These draft plans set out a finer level of detail on how these precincts are to be developed, including the location of proposed land uses, criteria for land development, and the approach to infrastructure and water cycle management.
-Submissions are currently being reviewed by the Western Sydney Planning Partnership.
+Submissions are currently being reviewed by the NSW Department of Planning and Environment.

-For further information, please contact the NSW Department of Planning, Infrastructure and Environment on 1300 305 695, and ask for the Western Sydney Aerotropolis team.
+For further information, contact the NSW Department of Planning and Environment on 1300 305 695, and ask for the Western Sydney Aerotropolis team.